 Apply for a grant

-Before you apply, please make sure you have the following:
+Before you apply for an LRSG (Closed) grant for 16 February to 31 March 2021, please make sure you have the following:

 - Your Business Rates account reference number – this is on your Business Rates bill